 Students interested in volunteering at Utica Hospitals or area clinics should check Handshake for more information.
 Note that some hospitals require a weekly commitment.

 Note: Requirements/training for clinical experiences vary state-to-state or hospital-to-hospital.
 Coursework and/or training may be offered at community colleges, American Red Cross, EMT training facilities, and the like.
 The following experience options are general recommendations.
-Some opportunities listed below are more appropriate for summertime and post-graduate work.
-Be sure to do your research well in advance to applying.
+Some opportunities listed below are more appropriate for summertime and others for post-graduate work.
+Be sure to do your research well in advance of applying.

 Emergency Medical Technician (EMT)

 - An EMT (Emergency Medical Technician) is a first responder trained to respond quickly to medical emergencies, typically working in an ambulance.

 - In order to become certified you must complete an EMT basic training program (typically 3-11 weeks) and you must pass a practical and written exam administered by NREMT (National Registry of Emergency Medical Technicians) or a state licensing authority.
 Courses can be taken at a community college or EMT training facility.

 - Students at Hamilton can apply to work as EMTs on campus; you must attend an information session in the fall (watch for email in late October/early November) and then interview during the second semester.
 Selected students will be expected to take an EMT course over the summer.